-- Montessori On-line (http://www.montessori.org) gives information about Montessori philosophy.
+- The Montessori Foundation (http://www.montessori.org) gives information about Montessori philosophy.
 Links to magazines and articles about Montessori.
 It includes classifieds.

 - National Center for the Study of Adult Learning and Literacy (http://www.ncsall.net/)

-(NCSALL) is a federally funded research and development center focused
+(NCSALL) was a federally funded research endeavor until 2007, with this website still including development focused

 solely on adult learning.
-NCSALL's efforts are dedicated to improving
+NCSALL's efforts were dedicated to improving

-practice in educational programs that serve adults with limited
+practice in educational programs that served adults with limited

 literacy and English language skills, and those without a high school

-- PBS Teacher Source (http://www.pbs.org/teachersource/) Resources and lesson plans in all subject areas.
+- PBS Learning Media (http://www.pbs.org/teachersource/) Resources and lesson plans in all subject areas.